 Activities of the mikroBIOMIK Society

-Stay tuned and sign up to our newsletter: just scroll down to the footer!
+Stay tuned and sign up to our newsletter:

 Here is an incomplete summary of what happened in the last few months: